 All learning materials and teaching and learning sessions are designed to be free from racist, sexist and other discriminatory assumptions and practices.

 All lecturers are aware of diversity issues and discharge their PAT roles with knowledge and sympathy and all students are made aware of the Department structures to discuss issues should a concern arise.

-We are what we eat is a phrase we often hear.
-This programme will aim both to inform and equip the practitioner with the necessary skills to function in a modern clinical environment specialising in caring for the patient with problems in the gastrointestinal tract, and will be as relevant to day to day NHS hospital and general practice.
+The incidence of both Type 1 and Type 2 diabetes has been increasing worldwide.
+This programme will aim both to inform and equip the practitioner with the necessary skills to function in a modern clinical environment specialising in caring for the diabetes patient, and will be as relevant to day to day NHS hospital and general practice.

 The programme will be developed to allow students to access most of the course material online – with online text, videos of lectures and comments and assessments.
 Skill oriented areas such as case discussions, and ethical discussions will be explored in teaching days.

 Students will join a team of clinical and medical researchers where they will gain the opportunity to gain theoretical, clinical and laboratory based skills.
 The research topic will be jointly run by the research team at the Institute of Medicine and the medical staff at the Countess of Chester.

 The modules run in 3 day blocks and are therefore suitable for working doctors and healthcare professionals.
 Assessment is entirely through coursework.
 This culminates in the dissertation, which is assessed through your production of two publishable scientific articles.
 Our aim will be to develop these to publication with you if suitable.
 If clinical research is your interest - successful completion of the MSc will allow direct registration onto PhD study, joining our team of researchers at the Institute.